zextras/tech-doc/source/_includes/glossary.rst

    .. user

    Shared Account
-     A Shared Account is an account that can be accessed by multiple users.
+     A **Shared Account** is an account that can be accessed by multiple users.

    Appointment
-     An *appointment* is a private or public event defined on a calendar, possibly including other users and information (location, meeting rooms).
+     An **Appointment** is a private or public event defined on a calendar, possibly including other users and information (location, meeting rooms).